radkantharavi/radkantharavi/README.md

 I'm a student of business analytics, learning to apply my expertise in data analysis, business intelligence in real-world business challenges.
 I have a keen interest in financial analytics, climate finance, deploying machine learning applications.
 Outside of my academic pursuits, I enjoy. .

-•	:ocean: Scuba Diving and these days I stick to studying decompression theory extensively because I’m not in a tropical diving environment anymore along with not being dry-suit certified.
+•	:ocean: Scuba Diving, but I stick to studying decompression theory these days because I’m not in a tropical diving environment.
+Need to work on my dry-suit specialization.

 •	🤸 Yoga.
 Currently working on my instructor’s license.